Hi there, I'm Shetani the king cheetah! I've been an "official" member of the furry fandom since 2012, and fursuiting since 2014!

 Q: Will you do a suiting up video or face reveal?
 Can you show how your fursuit works?

 A: No, I prefer to avoid depicting myself out of suit.
 If you look at MagpieBones's gallery, there are many photos of fursuit heads (including Shetani's!) on mannequins, which should give you a good idea of how they are put on.
+There are some suiting up videos on YouTube from other MagpieBones suiters, though you will not be seeing one from me anytime soon.

 Q: Can I draw you fanart?